bcpierce00/unison/INSTALL.md

 #### Building

+To build from source, first ensure that all prerequisites are installed.
+See each prerequisite's documentation for instructions, or use a package manager.
+(Note that bugs in prerequisite's docs and packaging systems are not unison bugs and should not be reported in the unison issue tracker.)

-Building from source is as simple as executing:
+Building from source is as simple as changing to the source directory and executing:
 ```
 ${MAKE}
 ```